Fire and rescue services

 It's illegal to have drugs in your system.
 This includes traces being found in blood and urine tests.

-You can be charged for consuming drugs even if you took them outside Singapore.
+While some destinations may have legalised drug use, you can be charged for consuming drugs even if you took them outside Singapore.

 Severe penalties for drug offences include the death sentence and caning.